If an employee doesn’t have the right to work in Australia, the employer can incur heavy penalties.

 What are the penalties for employing an illegal worker?

 Employers must take reasonable steps not to employ, refer or contract illegal workers.
-The Australian Department of Immigration and Border Protection can impose penalties of up to $108,000 per illegal worker.
+The Australian Department of Home Affairs can impose penalties of up to $108,000 per illegal worker.
 It doesn’t matter if the employer knew someone was an illegal worker or not – so it is worth checking!

 Who has unlimited permission to work in Australia?